James

 Introduction

 v21.
-Moffit translates this verse as "so clear away all foul rank growth of malice and make a soil of humble modesty for the Word which roots itself inwardly with power to save your souls."
+James' third instruction is nicely translated by James Moffatt; "so, clear away all foul rank growth of malice and make a soil of humble modesty for the Word which roots itself inwardly with power to save your souls."

 Submitting to the Word of God